BabisK/babisk.github.io/_posts/2022-05-13-IDApps-intro.md

 But this can be improved too.
 Each service requires some configuration, maybe some storage, mounting folders, taking care of permissions.
 I find myself on the DockerHub documentation pages for postgres and nats all the time.
-I don't need to recall for the hundredth time, where to mount persistent storage for MariaDB, I just want the database, and I want it now.So, I started creating scripts to do deploy these containers for me.
+I don't need to recall for the hundredth time, where to mount persistent storage for MariaDB, I just want the database, and I want it now.
+So, I started creating scripts to deploy these containers automatically.

 Then I though that I cannot be the only one with this problem, surely most devs must face it.
 Someone must have solved it by providing an easy-to-use collection of such scripts.
 I searched but to no avail.
 So here are mine for anyone that wants